JeanLiew/WNV-Predictive-Model/README.md

 Our final model had an AUCROC score of 0.88 on the test set.
 Locational features were picked out by the model as the most important, dominating other weather features that might have predicted mosquito propagation such as temperature and precipitation.

-However, when predicting WNV in 2008, 2010, 2012 and 2014, there was a significant difference in our accuracy on the test set between our submission score of 0.61 and the leading Kaggle scores of 0.85.
+However, when predicting WNV in 2008, 2010, 2012 and 2014, there was a significant difference in our accuracy on the test set between our submission score of 0.67 and the leading Kaggle scores of 0.85.
 This suggests that our model did not generalise well.
 Apart from collating more data, the low score might be due to the following factors:

-1. Key features might have been different in the prediction years.
+1. Locations of WNV outbreak might have been different in the prediction years.
-2. Likely that noise was modelled - less relevant features could have been dropped or grouped, then dummified.
+2.
 3. Use spray data in the model, joined on date of spray, to see if it would have further impact.
-4. Explore other types of synthetic sampling such as ADASYN.

 ## Recommendations